{{ result.summary.heading }}

 Pod Security Standards

-A Linux syscall filter mechanism commonly set to RuntimeDefault or a reviewed Localhost profile.
+A Linux syscall filtering feature commonly set through RuntimeDefault or a reviewed local profile for containers.

-A Kubernetes credential mounted into a pod when the workload needs to call the Kubernetes API.
+A credential mounted into a pod so the workload can call the Kubernetes API.
+It should be disabled when the workload does not need API access.